Any links to Amazon are affiliate links.

 She had too many freedoms.
 She had grown wise in her own eyes and was sure she had as much wisdom and authority as I did.
 She needed fewer freedoms.

-Identifying the issue is easy when you know what to work for.
+Identifying the issue is easy when you know what to look for.
 Now for the solution.
 Fortunately, the solution is also easy if you have the will to stick things through.
+Let me walk you through how I solved the back talk with my four year old in this story.

 I started with pulling back all of her decision-making freedoms.